tbalmat/DukeUniversityHPC/README.md

     Solving fixed effects regression problems using sparse matix methods and Rcpp
   </li>
   <li>
-    Using Slurm sbatch and srun commands for scheduling and executing R scripts
+    Using the Slurm sbatch and srun commands for scheduling and executing R scripts
   </li>
   <li>
-    Assessing DCC core, GPU, and memory resource usage
+    Assessing DCC core, GPU, and memory usage
   </li>
 </ul>